 William Square or Place Guillaume II

 We walked through the throng of tourists in the outdoor cafes and restaurants, souvenir shops along the street to the tourist office to collect the city route map.
-The tourist office is in William Square or Place Guillaume II.
-The square is dominated by an equestrian statue of former Grand Duke William II who gave the country its first parliamentary constitution.
+The tourist office is in William Square or Place Guillaume II named after William II the Grand Duke of Luxembourg.
+In honor of the King and Grand Duke William II who gave the country its first parliamentary constitution an equestrian statue of William II stands in the square.

 Luxembourg City Hall